Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Five – Reasons to Own a Cardboard Baler

-As global awareness regarding recycling has been growing, more and more companies have been assessing their waste material production to find methods for reusing, repurposing, and remanufacturing waste as raw materials for new products.
-Waste that was formally left to languish in a bin for garbage pickup has been evaluated for its content such that it can be broken into its basic elements.
+As global awareness of recycling has grown, more and more companies have been assessing their waste production to find methods for reusing, repurposing, and remanufacturing waste as raw materials for new products.
+Waste that was formally left in a bin for garbage pickup is now evaluated for its content and broken into its basic elements.

 The wide proliferation of cardboard for shipping has made it the primary target for recycling efforts.
-An asset for companies in their recycling efforts is using cardboard balers with their robust and dynamic method for crushing cardboard into convenient and shippable shapes.
+Companies can use cardboard balers for crushing cardboard into convenient and shippable shapes.

 Space Saver